snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Design considerations

-We have separate [design] wiki pages for our specific design guide and general design-related issues.
+We have a separate [design] repo for design tasks, our design guide and so on.

 ### Code style